Winchester City Borough Council

 The committee was asked to comment upon:

-2. The approach to improve cost recovery with respect of changes to terms and conditions for the hire of council land, and
+The refreshed approach to engagement between organisers and the council, The approach to improve cost recovery with respect of changes to terms and conditions for the hire of council land, and The potential and practicalities of adopting an overarching curated programme of festivals and events across the district.

 The committee proceeded to ask questions and debate the report.
 In summary, the following matters were raised.